netn10/magic-spoilers-scraper/README.md

-# magic-spoilers-scrapper
+# magic-spoilers-scraper
-A scrapper for MTG spoilers made with Python
+A scraper for MTG spoilers made with Python

-To run this project on your machine, create an .env file in the `scrapper` folder, with the following values:
+To run this project on your machine, create an .env file in the `scraper` folder, with the following values:

 1. Telegram bot cardinals (A guide can be found [here](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id))
 TELEGRAM_BOT_TOKEN = "insert telegram bot token here"